 Question asked by Jake

-Thank you for your wise response!
+Thank you for your help and your wisdom!

 1. Reply by pastor